pschichtel/JavaCAN/README.md

 ## What works?

-* Creating and binding CAN_RAW and CAN_ISOTP sockets
+* Creating and binding CAN_RAW
 * Sending and receiving standard CAN and CAN-FD frames with and without EFF
 * Setting filters
 * Getting and setting all supported socket options
+* Reactive ISO-TP communication
 * Rough test coverage

 ## What is missing?